younus-Sid/All-Sorting-Algorithms/README.md

 # All Sorting Algorithms
-  In this repo one can find all the sorting techniques listed in the decreasing order of worst case time complexity.
+  In this repo one can find all the sorting techniques listed in the decreasing order of their worst case time complexity.

 ## Types of Sorting
   **01) Selection Sort**\